 Digital clienteling

 2. Omnichannel approach: An omnichannel approach involves engaging with customers across various digital channels, such as email, social media, websites, and mobile apps.
 It aims to provide a seamless and consistent experience across these channels.
-Some companies will hire an omnichannel associate who can bridge the shopping experience from online orders to in-store pickup, creating smooth experiences across channels.

 3. Data-driven: Digital clienteling uses customer data and marketing analytics to personalize interactions.
 It tracks customer behavior, preferences, and shopping history to tailor recommendations and offers.